 3. Visit the Gingerbread House at the Grand Floridian

-Although Christmas in the Walt Disney World parks is incredible, the resorts don’t do a bad job of decorating for the holidays either!
-My favorite resort to visit at Christmas is the Grand Floridian Resort, specifically to see the amazing Gingerbread House in the resort’s lobby.
-This Gingerbread House is bigger than my first apartment – the ingredients to make it include 600lbs of powdered sugar, 700lbs of chocolate, and 800lbs of flour.
+Although Christmas in the Walt Disney World parks is incredible, the resorts do a pretty amazing job of decorating for the holidays as well.
+My favorite resort to visit at Christmas is the Grand Floridian Resort, specifically to see the amazing gingerbread house in the resort’s lobby.
+This gingerbread house is bigger than my first apartment – the ingredients to make it include 600lbs of powdered sugar, 700lbs of chocolate, and 800lbs of flour.
 Although the house itself looks amazing, it actually functions as a shop, selling gingerbread and other festive holiday treats.
-The house is usually open from around Thanksgiving onward, and it is always fun to stop by to pick up a Gingerbread cookie and look at all the details on the house.
+The house is usually open from around Thanksgiving onward, and it is always fun to stop by to pick up a gingerbread cookie and look at all the details on the house.
 Just a little tip: sometimes the line for the gingerbread house can get pretty long, but the other stores at the Grand Floridian sell a limited amount of gingerbread products as well if you don’t want to wait.